Firmware and Computer Acronyms, Initialisms and Definitions¶

 - PSPP - AMD: PCIE Speed Power Policy

-- PU - GPIOs: Pull-Up - Setting the pin low drives it to ground.
-Setting it high drives it to the reference voltage through a resistor.
+- PU - GPIOs: Pull-Up - Drives the pin to reference voltage through a resistor.
+The resistor allows the signal to still be set to ground when needed.

 - PVT - Production Timeline: (Production Validation Test